mathspace/jayoh/Readme.md

   label) that allows all users belonging to group `dev` to access all IPs under the `127.0.0.0/8` subnet and the exact host name `www.google.com`.
+* There is currently no way to specify wildcard domain names, only IP ranges.

 **Create the main configuration file:**